ibm-cloud-docs/event-notifications/en-pd-ocm-migration.md

 1. Click the **Subscriptions** tab, then click **Create**.

-1. Enter a name for the subscription (for example, "Secrets Manager to OCM") in the **Create subscription** dialog.
+1. Enter a name for the subscription in the **Create subscription** dialog.
+For example, *Secrets Manager to OCM*.

 1. Optionally, enter a description.